-A Supply Chain strategy template is used in almost every type of industry and organization.
-More specifically, within organizations, such strategies are managed by heads of departments, line managers, and CEOs.
-This information also proves vital to subgroups such as channel supply partners like wholesalers/distributors, retailers and merchandisers.
-These are individuals who are considered the intermediaries of supplying the product and hence need knowledge of who they are targeting and the end outcomes they wish to achieve.
+This Supply Chain strategy template can be used by diverse industries and organizations.
+It’s especially useful for heads of departments, line managers, and CEOs.
+The information from the template will also provide value to subgroups such as channel supply partners like wholesalers/distributors, retailers, merchandisers, and other stakeholders.
+These actors considered the intermediaries of supplying the product, need knowledge of who they’re targeting and the end outcomes the organization wishes to achieve.

 1. Define clear examples of your focus areas

 In order to initially devise and delegate goals and tasks for yourself and other individuals in your organization to carry out, you must first divide the goals you want to achieve into broader, more loosely defined areas.
 You can come up with these areas by thinking of your Supply Chain plan from a departmental perspective, else you can focus on narrower interdepartmental perspectives.

 To choose the right focus areas for your supply chain strategy, consider these steps: